To what extent did the Weimar Republic recover from 1924–29?

 Finally, there was a cultural change.
 People were much more liberal and were free to express their views and homosexuality was accepted much more.
 This helped the republic because people felt safer with their personalities and views.

-On the other hand, the Weimar Republic did not recover in the period of 1924 to 1929.
+On the other hand, the Weimar Republic did not recover in the period from 1924 to 1929.

 Firstly, the Weimar Government relied too heavily on loans from the US.
 As the loans could be recalled at any time, the economy was very fragile.
 If the loans were recalled, the currency would become almost worthless and people would lose savings as the economy collapsed.